pachinko2821/academic-chain/README.md

   - Run `npm install`
   - Run `npm run dev`

-NOTE: There are some issues with metamask on Brave and Chrome.
+NOTE: ~~There are some issues with metamask on Brave and Chrome.
 No idea if the issue is on my end or global.
-The project works fine on Firefox, not tested on edge.
+The project works fine on Firefox, not tested on edge.~~ I was using an older version of Truffle Contract.
+Everything works now.
+Not tested on MS Edge.